discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 The <Specialization text="Power Chronomancer" name="Chronomancer"/> is the strongest (and only) build for <Specialization name="Mesmer"/> in fractals.
 Despite having one of the highest benchmarks in the game, this build is not that great in fractals due to long rampup times which make it strong for PuGs and a suboptimal pick for faster groups.
 If necessary the build can bring its own <Boon name="Quickness"/> and <Boon name="Might"/> making it rather self sufficient.

-To succeed as a <Specialization text="Power Chronomancer" name="Chronomancer"/> in higher-end groups you'll need to be able to adapt your rotation on the go and push the limits of your class, but even then you will probably be a hinderance for your group.
+To succeed as a <Specialization text="Power Chronomancer" name="Chronomancer"/> in higher-end groups you'll need to be able to __adapt__ your rotation on the go and push the limits of your class, but even then you will probably be a hinderance for your group.

-You'll provide boon removal through your and your clones auto-attack chains, <Skill name="Phantasmal Disenchanter"/> and <Trait name="Vicious Expression">.
+You'll provide boon removal through your clones, auto-attack chains, <Skill name="Phantasmal Disenchanter"/> and <Trait name="Vicious Expression"/>.

+The <Specialization name="Mesmer"/> provides an optimal skipping toolset for T4 fractals which should be utilized.

-This build is profits from sigils like <Item name="Impact" type="Sigil"/> as well as slaying potions such as <Item name="Powerful Potion of Slaying Scarlets Armies"/>.
+This build profits from sigils like <Item name="Impact" type="Sigil"/> as well as slaying potions such as <Item name="Powerful Potion of Slaying Scarlets Armies"/>.
 <Divider text="Equipment"/>
 <Tabs outlined>